paulkn/esar/src/pages/index.md

 title: Women Arising
 image: /img/esthers-bkgd.jpg
 ---
-## Overcoming And Living Out God’s Promises!
+## Overcoming And Saying ‘yes’ to Jesus at all costs.

 Would she, could she dare to rise again?